kubernetes-sigs/kubespray/docs/weave.md

 Weave uses [**consensus**](https://www.weave.works/docs/net/latest/ipam/#initialization) mode (default mode) and [**seed**](https://www.weave.works/docs/net/latest/ipam/#initialization) mode.

+`Consensus` mode is best to use on static size cluster and `seed` mode is best to use on dynamic size cluster

 Weave encryption is supported for all communication

 * To use Weave encryption, specify a strong password (if no password, no encrytion)